Georgette-Lumbe/book_game/README.md

 * I would like to run the program whenever I want
 * I would like to choose the type of book that I want
 * I would like to choose the book I want
-* I would like to know more about the book that I chose
+* I would like to see a feedback after my choice
 * I would like to make another choice easily
+* I would like to see a good bye message

 # Features